pmahnke/mahnke-cocktails/recipe_processed/bobby_burns.md

 stars: 3.5
 base_spirits: "Scotch, Blended, Bénédictine"
 youtube: "X5haIFd1Ysw"
+description: "A classic cocktail named for the Scottish poet Robert Burns, this is a Rob Roy variation made richer with Bénédictine."
 excerpt: |
   A classic drink named for a Scottish poet.
 A variation of the Rob Roy, the Bobby Burns is a classic cocktail named after the Scottish poet Robert Burns.
 ---